Divorce demands a hefty price – on all aspects of life – and should not be entered into without counting the cost.

 One reason their marriages are strong today is that they were committed to the idea that no matter what obstacles they faced, they would learn to manage their problems and overcome the crisis on an ongoing basis,” says Focus on the Family.

+Consulting with an experienced, knowledgeable divorce attorney is almost always in your best interest when contemplating divorce.
 Before deciding that divorce is the only option, do these five things first.

 5 Things To Do Before Getting Divorced

 “No one is perfect.
 No matter what the issues are, no matter how difficult a partner we’ve picked, we all contribute, in some way, to the problems we have.
 Perhaps we’re provocative, or dismissive, or we don’t keep our word.
 Perhaps we’ve been unwilling to speak up, or be honest, or tackle our marital difficulties head-on.
 Maybe we’re too quick to flare or to blame.